Entanglement Properties of the One-Dimensional Dimerized Fermi-Hubbard Model: Summary

 \section{Summary}

 We study the entanglement properties of the one-dimensional dimerized Fermi-Hubbard model through MPS representations.
-A phase diagram is constructed by investigating the entanglement entropy, revealing two insulating phases at 1/2-filling and 3/4-filling, separated by an intervening metallic phase.
-These phases can be identified by their distinct structures in the entanglement spectrum: the metallic phase exhibits double degeneracy in the distribution of the eigenvalues of the reduced density matrix, while in the insulating phases the degeneracy is lifted due to the presence of a finite charge gap.
-The entanglement entropy of the insulating phases indicates the presence (or absence) of the edge states, whose amount is modified by interactions.
-Furthermore, the scaling behavior of the half-chain entanglement entropy reveals the different nature of the two insulating phases: the insulating phase at 3/4-filling is a Mott phase with a diverging correlation length, while that at 1/2-filling is a band insulating phase with a finite short correlation length.
-This distinction is confirmed by the universal distribution of the entanglement spectrum, which is observed only at 3/4-filling, exhibiting the global degeneracy $g=2$.
-All these results demonstrate that entanglement properties are a powerful tool for characterizing the nature, including topological properties, of interacting quantum systems.
+A phase diagram is constructed by investigating the EE, revealing two insulating phases at 1/2-filling and 3/4-filling, separated by an intervening metallic phase.
+These phases are conclusively identified by their distinct structures in the ES: the metallic phase exhibits a double degeneracy in its low-lying levels, whereas in the insulating phases, this degeneracy is selectively lifted depending on the bond configurations due to the opening of a bulk charge gap.
+Although the EE provides an intuitive guide for the edge modes in the fully dimerized limit, the definitive topological features are anchored by the ES.

+Furthermore, the finite-entanglement scaling behavior of the half-chain EE reveals the fundamentally different nature of the two insulating phases: the insulating phase at 3/4-filling is a Mott phase exhibiting a characteristic logarithmic scaling, whereas that at 1/2-filling is a band insulating phase characterized by a short and finite correlation length.
+This distinction is further confirmed by the universal distribution of the ES observed at 3/4-filling, which exhibits a global degeneracy parameter of $g=2$.

+All these results demonstrate that entanglement properties, when synthesized through both macroscopic entropy scaling and microscopic spectral degeneracies, provide a powerful framework for characterizing the quantum and topological phases of interacting systems.